AbhiAgarwal/prep/README.md

 - Uses divide and conquer to recursively divide and sort the list
 - Time Complexity: O(n log n)
-- Space Complexity: O(n) Auxiliary
+- Space Complexity: O(n) Auxiliary (due to the auxiliary space used to merge parts of the array)
+- Merge method operates by copying all the elements from the target array segment into a helper array.
+Keeps track of where the start of the left and right halves should be.

 ##### When is Mergesort impractical

 ##### Quicksort vs Mergesort

-### Hash Tables

-#### How they work

-#### Be able to implement one using only arrays in your favorite language

-### Other data structures

-- Most famous classes of NP-complete problems, such as traveling salesman and the knapsack problem.

 ### Operating Systems, Systems Programming and Concurrency